SiliconDreamArtists/SignalCore/README.md

 ## 🧠 Design Philosophy

-SignalCore formalizes the **execution result layer** of decentralized intent coordination.
+SignalGraph formalizes the **execution result layer** of decentralized intent coordination.
 It ensures every SovereignTrust action, regardless of platform, produces a **verifiable, readable, mergeable record** of what happened and why.

 ---